Watts Happening Cultural Center

 On July 15, 2020, the City of Los Angeles Economic and Workforce Development Department (EWDD) issued a Request for Proposals (RFP) seeking a developer to take over the city-owned historic building, raising community concerns over its potential redevelopment.
 Friends at Mafundi has led efforts to preserve and develop plans for the building’s long-term community-serving use.

-In September 2021, they successfully added the building to the City’s Historic-Cultural Monument (HCM) list.
-The Los Angeles Conservancy supported the community-driven HCM nomination and is currently working to place the building on the National Register of Historic Places.
+In September 2021, Friends at Mafundi successfully added the building to the City’s Historic-Cultural Monument (HCM) list.
+The Los Angeles Conservancy supported the community-driven HCM nomination and subsequently initiated the property’s successful listing on the National Register of Historic Places in 2023.

 About This Place